 Effective September 9, 2018, WFH USA and the WFH signed a Collaboration Agreement which defines joint and coordinated activities (the "Joint Programs") to support their common charitable goal.
-The Joint Programs currently include the WFH Humanitarian Aid Program, the ELOCTATE / ALPROLIX Program, the WFH Research Program and the WFH Training and Education Program.
+The Joint Programs currently include the WFH Humanitarian Aid Program, the WFH Research Program and the WFH Training and Education Program.